davidsbatista/davidsbatista.net/_posts/2018-03-31-SentenceClassificationConvNets.md

 ## __Summary__

 The CNN is just a feature-extraction architecture, alone itself is not useful, but is the fist building block of a larger network.
-It needs to be trained together with a classification layer in order to produce some usefull results.
+It needs to be trained together with a classification layer in order to produce some useful results.

 As Yoav Goldberg summarises it:

 _"The CNN layer’s responsibility is to extract meaningful sub-structures that are useful for the overall prediction task at hand.
 A convolutional neural network is designed to identify indicative local predictors in a large structure, and to combine them to produce a fixed size vector representation of the structure, capturing the local aspects that are most informative for the prediction task at hand.
-In the NLP case the convolutional architecture will identify $n$-grams that are predictive for the task at hand, without the need to pre-specify an embedding vector for each possible ngram."_
+In the NLP case the convolutional architecture will identify $$n$$-grams that are predictive for the task at hand, without the need to pre-specify an embedding vector for each possible ngram."_

 * __convolution__ : an operation which applies a filter to a fixed size window.
 * __convolution filter__ or __kernel__: a template matrix which is used in the convolution operation.
-* __pooling__: combines the vectors resulting from different convolution windows into a single $l$-dimensional vector.
+* __pooling__: combines the vectors resulting from different convolution windows into a single $$l$$-dimensional vector.
 * __feature_maps__ : the number of feature maps directly controls capacity and depends on the number of available examples and task complexity.

 ## __References__